fpereiro/proof/notes.md

 - Petzold: "The question mark is for our benefit only; it does not actually appear on the tape (...)."

 - Petzold: "In preparation for the multiplication, the machine marks the digits of the number.
 (Recall that Turing defined "marking" as printing a symbol to the right of a figure.)
 The machine uses multiple *x* markers in a manner similar to Turing's Example II (page 85) machine.
-The m-configuration *mark-digits* marks all the known digits with x, the unkwown digit with a *z* (which I'll explain shortly) and prints one *r* in the least significant place of the running total:"
+The m-configuration *mark-digits* marks all the known digits with x, the unknown digit with a *z* (which I'll explain shortly) and prints one *r* in the least significant place of the running total:"

 ```
 mconf        symbol  operations   final mconf